OK, so we've reached our senior years (I'll soon be 70) - what now?

 If most of the advertisements, websites, books, and magazines targeting seniors are an indication, then we should be slowing down, picking out an assisted living facility, and trying to devise a reliable system to remember to take all the prescription meds that have been or will be prescribed for us.

-That's a bleak outlook for the future - resigning ourselves to a life of aches, pains, loss of mobility, failing memory, and ever-increasing infirmity.
+That is the norm but it offers a bleak outlook for our future - lives filled with of aches, pains, loss of mobility, failing memory, and ever-increasing infirmity.

 "The biggest myth about aging is that we can't do anything about it.
 That it's a road to being decrepit, frail, and sick." --- Suzanne Somers